Coronavirus In Minnesota: Minnesota Wild To Host American Red Cross Blood Drive At Xcel Energy Center

 In order to keep the event safe, staff will be checking temperatures of all visitors, giving out hand sanitizer, social distancing, disinfecting surfaces, wearing gloves and masks, and using sterile collection sets and an aseptic scrub, according to organizers.

-Space is limited.
-Click here to register, and use the sponsor code “MNWILD.”
 All blood types are needed, but an appointment is required to participate.
+And registration is now closed.

 There are also four blood drives planned at the Mall of America in April.
 Click here to read more about MOA’s plan to help.